 vessel ‘Irene IX’ was traveling towards Somali.
 Its job was to load the consignment of shipping materials from a construction company and transport it to another site.

-On its voyage, the vessel was captured by Somali Pirates on 8th August 2001.
-When the vessel was under the capture of the pirates, the vessel’s machinery was not fully maintained and was ultimately damaged.
+On its voyage, Somali Pirates captured the vessel on 8th August 2001.
+When the vessel was under the capture of the pirates, due to poor maintenance of the vessel’s machinery ultimately resulted in damage.
 One of the auxiliary generators exploded and one of the cylinders on the main engine leaked.
-The ship was later evacuated by pirates and it sank due to water flooding.
-With the help of Government, the location of the ship was traced.
+The pirates evacuated the ship later and it sank due to water flooding.
+Traced the ship’s location with the help of the Government.

 As the owning company had insured ‘Irene IX’ with a Marine Hull insurance policy, they immediately contacted the insurers once the ship was located.
-The Insurance company carefully evaluated the situation and found that the cost of recovering the ship and the cost of repairing the ship will exceed the value of the ship when repaired.
+The Insurance company carefully evaluated the situation and found that the cost of recovering the ship.
+And also, the cost of repairing the ship will exceed the value of the ship when repaired.

 The day was on 16th April 1999, when ‘Gazette II’ sailed from India to Malaysia.
 It had a cargo of large machinery of a construction company.
-On 18th April, the ship was caught in a thunderstorm and sank.
-The crew and the cargo were saved with the help of rescue boats but the entire ship was lost.
+On 18th April, the ship sank due to a terrible thunderstorm.
+The rescue boats helped in saving the crew and the cargo but, lost the entire ship.
 The owners of ‘Gazette II’ contacted their Insurance company.
-Immediately investigators were sent to analyze the situation.
+Immediately investigators reached to analyze the situation.

 Owners of the ship had a marine insurance policy.
 Upon investigation, it was found that the ship could not be retrieved.
-As the cost of retrieving and repairing the ship was more than the total value of the ship, the insurer took it as a constructive total loss as mentioned in its marine hull insurance policy.
-The claim was settled based on a constructive total loss.
+As the cost of retrieving and repairing the ship was more than the total value of the ship, the insurer took it as a constructive total loss as mentioned in its marine hull insurance policy. settled the claim was based on a constructive total loss.